SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 If an implicitly unwrapped optional is `nil` and you try to access its wrapped value, you'll trigger a runtime error.
-The result is exactly the same as if you place an exclamation point after a normal optional that doesn't contain a value.
+The result is exactly the same as if you write an exclamation point to force unwrap a normal optional that doesn't contain a value.

 You can check whether an implicitly unwrapped optional is `nil` the same way you check a normal optional: